 If you want your customers to engage as you would expect, you must provide them with a high level of value that they cannot find anywhere else.
 The perfect example of this is a loyalty program that you can also integrate with the mobile app.

 If not the loyalty program, the app offers excellent customer service support.
 In case of questions or concerns about the product for sale, the customers will also get instant feedback.
 Responding to inquiries and resolving issues would be easier with a mobile app as well.
-This may come in handy when instructing the customer on how to properly use products or care for them.
+This may come in handy when instructing the customer on properly using products or care for them.

 Brand awareness increases with the help of a mobile app.
 Think of it as a billboard only on a digital platform.